Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/model/spaces-and-uses.md

 ---
-title: Spaces and Uses - ReturnSuite Docs
+title: Spaces and Uses
-description: How to input spaces and uses into a ReturnSuite property model.
+description: Splitting your property into leasable areas
 nav-title: Spaces and uses
 nav-group: Updating the model
 ---